dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Man has, as it were, become a kind of prosthetic God.
-When he puts on all his auxiliary organs, he is truly magnificent but those organs have not grown on him and they still give him much trouble at times.
+  Pray thee, spare, thyself at times: for it becomes a wise man sometimes to relax the high pressure of his attention to work.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (909 days)
+## 🌟 Experiences (910 days)

 ### 🧮 Programming languages